 - Helps make nighttime breastfeeding easier

-- Makes it easier to respond to your baby and promotes attachment
+- Makes it easier to respond to the baby and promotes attachment

-- Provides reassurance that your baby is safe
+- Provides reassurance that the baby is safe

-Bed-sharing is when your baby sleeps on the same sleep surface (in the same bed) as you.
+Bed-sharing is when a baby sleeps on the same sleep surface (in the same bed) as a parent/caregiver.
 Health Canada does not recommend bed-sharing due to risks of baby suffocation and falls-related injuries.

-However if you choose to bring your baby into bed with you (bed sharing should be done in a bed and never on sofas or in recliners) use this safety checklist:
+However if choosing to bed-share (bed sharing should be done in a bed and never on sofas or in recliners) use this safety checklist:

-- Breastfeed your baby: A breastfed baby will sleep at the level of the breast (away from the pillow) and will wake frequently to nurse.
-This works to protect your baby.
+- Breastfeed: A breastfed baby will sleep at the level of the breast (away from the pillow) and will wake frequently to nurse.

-- No Smoking: Second-hand smoke exposes your baby to harmful chemicals which puts them at an increased risk of SIDS
+- No Smoking: Second-hand smoke exposes a baby to harmful chemicals which puts them at an increased risk of SIDS

-- No drug or alcohol use: Being under the influence of alcohol or drugs (legal or illegal) changes the way you sleep, and how you react.
-Sharing your bed with your baby when you are under the influence of drugs or alcohol puts your baby at risk.
+- No drug or alcohol use: Being under the influence of alcohol or drugs (legal or illegal) changes the way a parent/caregiver sleeps and reacts.
+Sharing a bed with a baby when under the influence of drugs or alcohol puts the baby at risk.

 - Not for preemies, or babies with health issues: Babies that are born before 37 weeks, and babies with serious health problems may be at an increased risk for SIDS or suffocation

-- Place your baby on their back: This will usually just happen naturally as your baby finishes feeding at the breast.
+- Place the baby on their back: This will usually just happen naturally as the baby finishes feeding at the breast.

-- No swaddling or overdressing your baby: Dress your baby in a light sleeper or onesie, or in the same number of layers that you are wearing.
-Overheating may put your baby at risk.
+- No swaddling or overdressing the baby: Dress the baby in a light sleeper or onesie, or in the same number of layers that you are wearing.
+Overheating may put a baby at risk.

-If you are unable to follow these safety practices, it is safest for your baby to sleep on a separate sleep surface in your bedroom.
+If unable to follow these safety practices, it is safest for a baby to sleep on a separate sleep surface in a parent/caregiver's bedroom.